rogers140/GithubActivity_Chrome/README.md

 Features:

-1. Log into Github
+1. Log into Github √ (actually we don't need password, we just need username)
 2. Show a Zen when you click it along with the contribution graph
 3. Quick link to github
-4. A pulse graph
+4. A contribution calendar √
 5. Your best language?